funwithflutter/fun-with-flutter-blog/content/posts/custom_curves_in_flutter.md

 ---
 In this blog post we will take a look at how we can create our own custom [Curve](https://api.flutter.dev/flutter/animation/Curve-class.html) in Flutter.
 And as an example we will create two curves: a Sine and Spring curve.

+Tired of reading, watch the video tutorial instead:

+{{< youtube qnnlGcZ8vaQ >}}

+Remember to subscribe to the YouTube channel if you want more content.

+## Curves in Flutter

 A curve in Flutter can be any mapping of a function over a time period (*t*) from **0.0** to **1.0**.

 > Easing curves are used to adjust the rate of change of an animation over time, allowing them to speed up and slow down, rather than moving at a constant rate.